Geography of Gulf of Mannar Marine National Park

 Flora of Gulf of Mannar Marine National Park

-The main ecosystem types found here are mudflats, beach, shallow water, Coral reefs, island and mangrove.
-Sea grass bed species like Cymodocea rotunds, C.Serulata, Coral reefs, C.Serulata, Halodule uninervis, can be found here.
+The main types of ecosystems found here are mudflats, beach, shallow water, Coral reefs, island and mangrove.
+Sea grass bed species like Cymodocea rotunds, C.Serulata, Coral reefs, C.Serulata, Halodule uninervis can be found here.
 Other sea bed families like Hydrocharitaceae and Potamogetonaceae grow here.
-The Gulf is rich in mangroves that include Avicennia alba, Rhizophora muctonata, Ceriops tagal, Lumnitzera racemosa, Bruguiera gymnorrhiza are all located here.
-The different types of mangrove species available in India can be seen here.
+The Gulf is rich in mangroves that include Avicennia alba, Rhizophora muctonata, Ceriops tagal, Lumnitzera racemosa, Bruguiera gymnorrhiza.
 All the 11 sea grasses of India grow here with Enhalus acoroides being endemic.
 The area has almost 147 species of sea weeds.
 These sea grass beds are the source of food for the sea mammals.
 Patch coral reefs occur in the Gulf of Mannar.

 Fauna of Gulf of Mannar Marine National Park